 The choice of a major can sometimes be overwhelming.
 But, it can also be very exciting!
-If you are undecided about your major you’re in good company.
-Premajor Studies is one of the largest programs at Seattle University and is for students who:
+If you are undecided about your major, you’re in good company.
+Academic Pathways Advising is one of the largest programs at Seattle University and works with students who:

-It’s important to understand that, just because you major in a specific area does not mean you will end up working in that field and visa versa.
+It’s important to understand that choosing a major in a specific area does not mean you will end up working in that field and visa versa.
 If you know what academic subjects interest you, you might want to make the decision of a major first.
 However, if you have a career direction or a professional goal, you can explore which major(s) will best prepare you for that field.
 Professions that are more technical in nature (such as engineering or medicine) will require you to complete specific educational requirements to work in such fields.

 One word of caution, do not choose to double major just to make your self more “marketable.”
 Focusing your education on your personal interests or on a specific educational or professional goal will make you appear more decisive to any future employer.

 There’s no single proven approach to selecting a major.
 Keep in mind that choosing a major is a process of self-growth and discovery.
 You must become actively involved in this decision-making process.
 We’re here to guide and inform that process, but the work belongs to you!